Expressive Therapy Sessions

 CAMFT’s Educational Foundation Raffle

-CAMFT’s Educational Foundation provides scholarships and grants for individuals
+CAMFT’s Educational Foundation provides scholarships and a grant for individuals

 pursuing advanced education and research related to the marriage and family

 therapy profession.
 To help raise funds to support this program, the Educational

 Foundation will be hosting raffle drawings at the Annual Membership Meeting.

 For a chance to win some fabulous prizes, be sure to purchase a ticket for

 $5 or your height in tickets for $20 at the conference registration desk or

 from one of the Board Members.
 A one-night stay with breakfast at the Dolce

 Hayes Mansion, a complimentary two-night stay for two including breakfast at